rd4com/ui-terminal-mojo/README.md

 ```

 Please stay away from submodules,
-and wait for the `magic add` solution,
+and wait for the `pixi add` solution,
-because `magic` does the compatibility versions checks of dependencies.
+because `pixi` does the compatibility versions checks of dependencies.
 (example: adding this to a project that uses an unsupported version mojo)
 And so things composes with it.